Blue and green gradient background used on My Forever DNA’s At-Home DNA Test Kits collection page to create a clean and modern visual

 A Pathology Sample is a specimen of tissue, fluid, or other biological material collected for pathological examination.
 This examination is conducted to diagnose, study, and understand diseases or abnormalities within the body.

-TYPES OF DNA SAMPLES: These can include tissue biopsies, blood, urine, cells from body fluids (like cerebrospinal fluid or pleural effusions), and even entire organs removed during surgery.
+KEY ASPECTS OF A PATHOLOGY SAMPLE: TYPES OF DNA SAMPLES: These can include tissue biopsies, blood, urine, cells from body fluids (like cerebrospinal fluid or pleural effusions), and even entire organs removed during surgery.

 PURPOSE: Pathology samples are examined to diagnose diseases such as cancer, infections, and inflammatory conditions.
 They are also used to study the effects of diseases on the body and to monitor the progression and treatment of diseases.